dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

    pinned to specific theads.
 2. Most Apple APIs don't have any guarantees about which thread a callback will be run on.
-3. Many Apple APIs can only be called from the main thread, also known in Flutter as the platform thread.
+3. Most APIs that involve UI interaction can only be called on the main thread, also known in Flutter as the platform thread.
-   This includes any APIs that involve UI interaction.
+4. Many Apple APIs are [not thread safe][].

 Points 1 and 2 mean that a callback created in one isolate may be invoked on a thread running a different isolate,